The OAC area

 Political commitment and willingness are invaluable factors for further development of Oslo Airport City and Norway's largest transport hub.

 The regional plan for land use and transportation for Oslo and Akershus was adopted by the Municipality of Oslo and by the County Municipality of Akershus in December 2015.
-This plan is pursued via the merger of several smaller counties into one large county (Viken fylke) as of 01.01.2020.
+This plan was pursued via the merger of several smaller counties into one large county (Viken fylke) as of 01.01.2020.

 The plan is a direct consequence of a decision made by the Norwegian Parliament (Proposition to the Odelsting #10 2008/09) in which Oslo and Akershus were required to come up with a strategy to reach the goal of becoming a more competitive and sustainable region, in addition to reaching national targets for climate concerns and transport policies.